Find a Task#

 Required filters

-Filters are required for the following fields to ensure the search engine accurately interprets values:
+Filters are mandatory for certain fields to ensure the search engine interprets values correctly:

 - Fields with specific date formats

-- Custom fields -
+- Custom fields

 Based on your inputs, a list of results appears.